Example of SAN Configuration

 22. Type exit to exit rescue mode and reboot to begin the Custom Partition Installation (Step 3, Install the IBM Guardium image).

-1. Modify the BIOS for the QLogic card by pressing CTRL-D. This is the first screen presented after pressing Ctrl-Q when prompted to enter the Configuration Setup Utility.
-This is a two-port card; select the appropriate port and press Enter.
+1. Modify the BIOS for the QLogic card by pressing Ctrl+D. When prompted to enter the Configuration Setup Utility, press Ctrl+Q Select the appropriate port and press Enter.

 4. Use your arrow keys to select Host Adapter BIOS and press Enter to toggle to Enabled.